 A Guide for Instructors and Academic Chairs

-Keep reading to learn best practices for both instructors and academic chairs (or department heads) who want to bring service learning into their classrooms.
+Keep reading to learn service learning best practices for both instructors and academic chairs (or department heads) who want to bring service learning into their classrooms.

 - Develop an understanding of the needs they, alongside partner organizations, will help to address.